1984 FA Trophy final

 The 1984 FA Trophy Final was the 15th final of the FA Trophy, the Football Association's cup competition for non-League teams.

 The final was contested between Northwich Victoria and Bangor City.
 Northwich were beaten finalists a year earlier, but it was Bangor's first final.
 This was the first meeting of the two sides in a major cup final since the 1889 Welsh Cup Final.

-The match at Wembley Stadium ended in a 1–1 draw, so a reply was played at Stoke City's Victoria Ground.
+The match at Wembley Stadium ended in a 1–1 draw, so a replay was played at Stoke City's Victoria Ground.
 Northwich Victoria won the replay 2–1.